 If you are trying to minimize your baby gear, changing your baby on a towel or blanket is a great option.
 Using something you already own will save you money and be one less thing you have to store.

 Using a towel provides some padding for the baby and coverage in case of any messes.
 The best part is that they are easy to machine wash, unlike most changing pads.

 Changing mats are waterproof, portable mats that you lay out for diaper changes.
 If you are tight on space, they are great because they are thin and fold down very small for easy storage.

 What I like about our changing mat over a towel is that it folds up much smaller and is water resistant (and they’re machine washable!).
 We keep ours folded up small in the baby’s dresser until we need it.

 Our mat also serves double duty as our diaper bag mat.
 The non-porous fabric is better at contain possible leaks – important when changing on carpets or in public!

 A changing pad is less compact than a changing mat, and offers more padding, side walls and a buckle to keep a baby (somewhat) in place.
 You’d buy a changing pad anyway to put on your changing table so only getting the pad is the closest substitute to a full table.

 When you put a changing pads up on a dresser or table, it’s basically the same as a changing table but for a fraction of the cost.
 Many changing pads even come with straps to secure the pad to the elevated surface.

 What I like about changing pads is their flexibility.
 They are easy to move from room to room, and to different surfaces.
 Our changing pad is slipped under the couch between changes so it doesn’t take up space in our small home.

 We are the second owners of our Summer brand changing pad, and it has held up shocking well to a lot of abuse.
 We are rough with it.
-Our baby is super rough with it.
-It is still in great share.
+Our babies are super rough with it.
+It is still in good share.
 We do have a couple changing pad covers since the pad instead is not machine washable, so that is a small added expense with this option.